 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Becker College, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Becker College, approximately 78% of students took out student loans averaging $11,707 a year.
 That adds up to $46,828 over four years for those students.

-The student loan default rate at Becker College is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Becker College is 5.9%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.